Ravi-IISc/Particla-Swarm-Optimization-in-Python/README.md

-# Particla-Swarm-Optimization-in-Python (PSO) without constraints
+# Particle-Swarm-Optimization-in-Python (PSO) without constraints
 Minimization Problem -
 PSO or Particle Swarm Optimization is a new method to find the optimum solution of a given function.
 It is a non gradient based algorithm.
 PSO was originally given by Kennedy, Eberhart and shi (1995).
 For details vist https://ieeexplore.ieee.org/document/488968